Arithmetic Fourier transforms over finite fields: generic vanishing, convolution, and equidistribution: The intermediate jacobian of a cubic threefold

 \begin{proof} We argue by contradiction.

-For the first assertion, if $x$ existed such that $-s(F(X))=x+s(F(X))$, then the involution $a\mapsto -x-a$ of~$A$ would induce an involution $i$ of the variety $F(X)$ with a finite number of fixed points.
-The quotient variety $F(X)/i$ has then only isolated ordinary double points as singularities, and in particular its canonical divisor $K_{F(X)/i}$ is a Cartier divisor.
+For the first assertion, if $x$ existed such that $-s(F(X))=x+s(F(X))$, then the involution $a\mapsto -x-a$ of~$A(X)$ would induce an involution $i$ of the variety $F(X)$ with a finite number of fixed points.
+The quotient variety $F(X)/i$ is then a normal variety with only isolated ordinary double points as singularities.
+In particular, it is Gorenstein (see, e.g.,~\cite[Cor.\,21.19]{eisenbud}), so its canonical divisor $K_{F(X)/i}$, defined as the direct image of the canonical divisor of the smooth locus of~$F(X)/i$, is a Cartier divisor (see e.g~\cite[p.\,79]{kollar}).
 Since the projection $p\colon F(X)\to F(X)/i$ is étale outside of the set of fixed points, the canonical divisor of $F(X)$ is $K=p^*(K_{F(X)/i})$.
 This implies that $K^2=2(K_{F(X)/i}^2)$ is even.
 However, it is known that $K^2=45$, which is odd (see, e.g.,~\cite[Prop.\,4.6]{huybrechts}).

 For the second assertion, note that $s(F(X))=x+s(F(X))$ would imply that